anthony-foulfoin/spring-boot-security-oauth2-jwt/README.md

-# Spring Boot Security OAuth2 JWT example
+# Spring Boot Security OAuth2 JWT example (Spring Boot 1.5.x)

 This project provides an example of how to use a JWT token to secure a Spring Boot application.
 There are a lot of examples available on github for doing this, but most of them weren't fully satisfying for several reasons: